 Mold exists everywhere.
 It existed even before you moved into your home.
-This means, it can be found in the bathroom, kitchen, bedroom, living area, garage, and other places such as your ceilings, walls, carpeting, fabric, and upholstery, washing machines and even dryers.
+This means, it can be found in the bathroom, kitchen, bedroom, living area, garage, and other places such as your ceilings, walls, carpeting, fabric, and upholstery, washing machines, and even dryers.

 Does flood insurance cover mold?

-According to FEMA, mold and mildew damages that were caused by flooring is covered but are evaluated case by case.
+According to FEMA, mold and mildew damages that were caused by flooring are covered but are evaluated case by case.
 However, mold and mildew damages that have already existed before the flood, are not covered.
 Policyholders are expected to take appropriate actions to diminish mold and mildew buildup after a flood.

 At this point, we already know that mold grows everywhere.
 In some instances, they are harmless but as they grow it becomes harmful.
 So, the goal now is to figure out the 5 W’S of how a public adjuster can help you.

 Why Choose Our Public Adjusters For Mold?

 We know the scope and how to engage insurance companies.
 They will want to avoid liability for your claims, and either offer you nothing for your damages or a very little amount.
 We have expertise in the subject of mold damage.
 We have a proven record of cases involving mold damage.
 As your public adjusters, we will fight until the end to have you receive your full mold-related expenses.

 Dealing with insurance companies is part of our mission.
 As tedious as it may be, our goal is to fight for your rights and ensure that you are fairly compensated for your mold-related damages.
 We will advise you on whether seeking outside experts is necessary for your current situation.
 Seek your justice now with one of our expert public adjusters.
 We are your voice and knowledge!

 - New Claim?

 - Denied Claim?